MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-participants.md

 #### Wellbeing plan

-Participants in the Wellbeing plan might see the following inline suggestion:
+Participants in the Wellbeing plan might see the following inline suggestion.

 | Where it shows up  | What it says | How it helps  |
 | :------ |-------|---------|